anyLogistix

 Extension summary

-The advantage of anyLogistix is the ability to extend any object using AnyLogic simulation software built-in as an extension editor.
+The advantage of anyLogistix is the ability to extend any object using AnyLogic simulation software.
 This allows us to model site operations inside four walls.

 Specifications